-Change Coming, Etheredge’s debut vocal album—released on his own Vipaka Records label—evokes the refined pop of artists such as Steely Dan, Michael McDonald, Boz Scaggs, and Todd Rundgren.
+Change Coming, Etheredge’s debut album—released on his own Vipaka Records label—evokes the refined pop of artists such as Steely Dan, Michael McDonald, Boz Scaggs, and Todd Rundgren.
 Thoughtful, accessible, heartfelt, and witty, Change Coming features twelve original compositions produced by Etheredge.
 It’s a keyboard-driven aesthetic with a full band tastefully complimenting Etheredge’s luxurious playing.
 The title track is a bravely vulnerable statement of intent—an optimistic look at an uncertain future.
 “That’s the theme song for my career change.
 I knew I could have a better life if I just trusted myself.
 The music was calling,” Etheredge explains.

-With Change Coming, Etheredge rediscovered the cathartic rewards of writing lyrics.
-“After a long dry spell I wrote a song as my own therapy for dealing with some very deep regret and sadness about a breakup,” he reveals.
+With Change Coming, Etheredge "wrote songs as my own therapy for dealing with some very deep regret and sadness about a breakup,” he reveals.
 “It opened up the process of writing and singing again.
-After I wrote that song, the floodgates opened and I continued to write about life situations I was dealing with and things I cared about.”
+After I wrote I Would, the floodgates opened and I continued to write about life situations I was dealing with and things I cared about.”

 REVIEWS“There’s a big CHANGE COMING in Mark Etheredge’s life – and if the eclectic coolness of his debut album as a singer/songwriter and pianist is any indication, it’s going to involve much deserved adult contemporary stardom.
 In addition to playing the kind of refined soul/pop that legends like Steely Dan, Boz Scaggs and Bobby Caldwell did in their heydays, the multi-talented, Los Angeles based artist beautifully balances marvelously sly humor and colorful storytelling with heartfelt romantic expressions.” – Jonathan Widran, Smooth Jazz Global Radio

-“Smooth and sophisticated…His sweet tenor vocals and smooth jazzy style bring to mind Steely Dan and Boz Scaggs, but if his sound hearkens back to earlier times, his message is entirely forward-looking.” – John Voorhees, Owdolatrous Press
+Smooth and sophisticated…His sweet tenor vocals and smooth jazzy style bring to mind Steely Dan and Boz Scaggs, but if his sound hearkens back to earlier times, his message is entirely forward-looking.” – John Voorhees, Owdolatrous Press

 “If Etheredge’s songwriting skills are not enough for you, Change Coming was tracked and mixed by engineer Forrest Lawrence (Joan Baez, Chris Martin).
 Joining him in the studio were some Bay Area masters including Tower of Power saxman Tom Politzer, Weather Girl Charlene Moore, and Two Tons of Fun’s Jeanie Tracy.
 To top all that, the record was mastered by none other than Grammy Award winning engineer Rainer Gembalczyk.
 Definitely a winning combo!” – Joshua Smotherman, Middle Tennessee Music